 NOTE: If the number of registered contestants in a rank is less than three, that rank will be combined with another ranking.

-Scores will be given after each contestant finishes his/her recitation/speech by 3-5 judges who are Chinese language instructors and/or native Chinese speakers.
-Contestants will be judged on the following categories: pronunciation, grammar, fluency, relevance of content, and presentation.
+Scores will be given by 3-5 judges who are Chinese language instructors and/or native Chinese speakers.
+Contestants will be judged on the following categories: pronunciation, grammar, fluency, the relevance of content, and presentation.
 The results of the speech competition will be given at the character bee and e-mailed to contestants on April 21.

 All contestants will be awarded a certificate and a souvenir.
-All winners will be awarded a coupon for waiving one HSK exam fee held this fall or next spring.
+All ranking winners will be awarded a coupon for waiving one HSK exam fee held this fall or next spring.
 The top three contestants in the speech competition will receive a certificate, gift cards, and a souvenir.
 The top three contestants of the character bee will receive a certificate and souvenir.